 To hire a Data Protection Officer (DPO) is essential when an organisation falls into one of the following categories:

-If a public authority or body is carrying out the processing of user data, then they have to appoint a Data Protection Officer (DPO).
+If a public authority is processing the user data, then they have to appoint a Data Protection Officer (DPO).

 - Large-scale data processor and controllers: